pmcelhaney/counterfact/README.md

 npx counterfact@latest https://petstore3.swagger.io/api/v3/openapi.yaml api --open
 ```

-The above command installs and runs Counterfact, generates TypeScript code for a mock server based on the example OpenAPI spec (the [Swagger Petstore](https://petstore.swagger.io/)), puts the code in the `api` directory and `--open`'s a web browser.
+The above command installs and runs Counterfact, generates TypeScript code for a mock server based on the canonical OpenAPI example (the [Swagger Petstore](https://petstore.swagger.io/)), puts the code in the `api` directory and `--open`'s a web browser.

 ## What People Are Saying about Counteract